-Gingivitis is a common and mild form of gum disease (periodontal disease) that causes irritation, redness and swelling (inflammation) of your gingiva, the part of your gum around the base of your teeth.
+Gingivitis is a common and mild form of gum disease, also called periodontal disease.
+It causes irritation, redness, swelling and bleeding of your gingiva, which is the part of your gum around the base of your teeth.
 It's important to take gingivitis seriously and treat it promptly.
-Gingivitis can lead to much more serious gum disease called periodontitis and tooth loss.
+Gingivitis does not cause bone loss.
+But left untreated, it can lead to a much more serious gum disease, called periodontitis, and tooth loss.

-The most common cause of gingivitis is poor oral hygiene.
+The most common cause of gingivitis is not keeping your teeth and gums clean and healthy.
 Good oral health habits, such as brushing at least twice a day, flossing daily and getting regular dental checkups, can help prevent and reverse gingivitis.

-Healthy gums are firm and pale pink and fitted tightly around the teeth.
-Signs and symptoms of gingivitis include:
+Healthy gums are firm and pale pink.
+They fit tightly around the teeth.
+Symptoms of gingivitis include:

 When to see a dentist